How to Make Your Own Citrus Cleaner at Home

 Tips for Best Results

-• Always shake the spray bottle before each use to remix the ingredients.
+• Shake the spray bottle before each use to redistribute ingredients.

-• Use filtered water for dilution to prevent residue.
+• Use filtered or distilled water for dilution to avoid residue.

-• Let the solution sit on tough stains for several minutes before wiping.
+• Let the solution sit for several minutes on stubborn stains before wiping.

-• Store leftover concentrate (undiluted vinegar mix) in the refrigerator to extend its shelf life.
+• Store leftover concentrated cleaner (before dilution) in the fridge to extend its shelf life.

 How to Make Your Own Citrus Cleaner